foqueiroz/arcdocs.github.io/book/software/libraries/openslide.md

-## The openslide module on the HPC
+## The OpenSlide module on the HPC

-The openslide module can be loaded into your environment with the following command:
+The OpenSlide module can be loaded into your environment with the following command:

 ```bash
 $ module add openslide
 ```

-The openslide module is available on ARC3 and ARC4:
+The OpenSlide module is available on ARC3:

 ```{list-table}
 :header-rows: 1